Karolina Grzywnowicz

 Walking through underwater meadows

-Walking through underwater meadows is an immersive olfactory installation that draws on the scent-related history of the Psychiatric Hospital in Rybnik.
-It began with a need to learn how smell might offer space for healing and quiet forms of connection within an environment shaped by isolation and institutional routines.
+Walking through Underwater Meadows is an olfactory installation that draws on the scent-related history of the Psychiatric Hospital in Rybnik.
+It began with a need to learn how smell could offer space for healing and quiet forms of connection within an environment shaped by isolation and institutional routines.

-Although scents had not been used formally in therapy, they played a subtle therapeutic role.
+Although scents were never formally incorporated into therapy at the hospital, they nonetheless played a subtle therapeutic role.
 Until the late 1990s, mattresses filled with seagrass were produced on the hospital grounds.
-When warmed by body heat, the seagrass released essential oils known for their calming and soothing properties, helping patients fall asleep more easily.
+Warmed by body heat, the seagrass released essential oils known for their calming and soothing properties, helping patients fall asleep more easily.

 Exhibition